Learn how to make an LED matrix controlled by an Arduino.

 - Attach the 8 pin headers to feed power to the LEDs, be sure to place a 200 ohm resistor in line with each positive power lead.

 - Test your board for continuity with a multimeter.

 - Attach power to the 8 pin headers.

 Today we will be starting our adventure into the deeply complex, yet totally incredible world of LED Matrices.
-This post will be the first of an entire Arduino Matrix Programming series by Circuit Specialists.
-Make sure you subscribe to our facebook, twitter, and newsletter to keep yourself updated!
+This post is the first of an entire Arduino Matrix Programming series by Circuit Specialists.

 First things first, what the heck is an LED matrix, and how does it work??